mnkyalo/ai-eval-task-congo-peat/README.md

 ## About me

-**Margaret Kyalo-Omamo** is an aquatic ecologist and palaeoecologist (MSc Hydrobiology, University of Nairobi; PhD research in sedimentary ancient DNA, University of Potsdam).
+**Margaret Kyalo** is an aquatic ecologist and palaeoecologist (MSc Hydrobiology, University of Nairobi; PhD (Cand.) research in sedimentary ancient DNA, University of Potsdam).
 She has worked as an AI evaluation specialist since 2018, designing research-grade benchmark tasks, grading schemes and adversarial red-team probes for model outputs.

 - First author, [Kyalo-Omamo et al. 2023, *Freshwater Biology* 68:1894–1916](https://doi.org/10.1111/fwb.14093), on sedaDNA of rotifers and 200 years of climate change in two Kenyan crater lakes
 - GitHub: [@mnkyalo](https://github.com/mnkyalo)